 Dream: The images, stories, and emotions that come to us when we're sleeping.
 They are like a movie running in our own brain, premiering for us alone, and can range from the vague to the elaborately detailed, from the serious to the ludicrous, from the hilarious to the frightening.
-Since ancient times, they have been viewed as messages from the Divine.
-See Dream Interpretation.
+Some believe our dreams is a way for the mind to "unravel and unwind" the monotonous information gathered throughout the day.
+Others can have or experience prophetic and very vivid dreams.
+Each person is unique.
+Since ancient times, dreams have been viewed as messages from the Divine.

 Earthquake Effect: The term refers to the long-term disorders, such as post-traumatic disorders, anxiety, depression, and nightmares, arising from the experience of a natural or manmade disaster.
 Research has brought to light that the effects can be delayed, vary in severity over time, and can last as for a long time.
 However, an earthquake effect can also have positive connotations.
 The realization that life is transitory can turn around the subject's approach to life.
 Time and life altogether become precious, leading the individual to practice unconditional love.